Thank you to all who attended the SFHA's Energy & Fuel Poverty Conference, presentations are now available to download.

-This conference will hear about three major pieces of Scottish Government policy that will shape housing associations' work on energy efficiency and fuel poverty in the coming years.
+The conference saw over 50 attendees come together to discuss the three major pieces of Scottish Government policy that will shape housing associations' work on energy efficiency and fuel poverty in the coming years; EESSH2, a new fuel poverty strategy and Scotlands Energy Efficiency Programme (SEEP).

-The event will also feature examples of good practice and innovation including energy advice, retrofitting energy efficiency, district heating and smart energy grids.
+The event also featured examples of good practice and innovation including energy advice, retrofitting energy efficiency, district heating and smart energy grids.

 Speakers & Biographies